Skip to main content

 Self-Publishing Resources

-NOTE: The best place to find editors, proofreaders, cover designers, and more is to look at the copyright page or acknowledgments of your favorite self-published books!
+NOTE: The best place to find editors, proofreaders, cover designers, and more is to look at the copyright page or acknowledgments of your favorite self-published books in your genre!

 And again, I highly recommend reading The Naked Truth About Self Publishing by The Indie Voice *Currently a FREE ebook on B&N and Kobo here.
 I can no longer find it on Amazon.
 You can order a used copy of the 1st edition from places like Amazon and Abebooks.*